by

 Dare to Be Different!

-Most of us are by nature conformists.
+Most of us are, by nature, conformists.
 We tend to want to blend into the crowd and desire not to stand out as different.
 Most cultures teach conformity to their children early and often, and this initial training remains with them throughout their lives.
-Those who stray from conformity are called "black sheep," and are regarded somewhat suspiciously by "normal" people.
+Those who stray from conformity are called "black sheep" and regarded somewhat suspiciously by "normal" people.

 Schoolchildren seem to feel this need to conform—to be like everyone else—more than adults.
-As a preacher's kid whose family did not have a great deal of disposable income to keep up with the neighbors' kids, I felt this desire acutely.
+As a preacher's kid whose family did not have much disposable income to keep up with the neighbors' kids, I acutely felt this desire.
 How much I envied my pals' Nikes®, Izod® shirts, and Members Only® jackets!
-The shoes and clothing I had were just as nice and serviceable, but they had all the wrong tags.
+My shoes and clothing were just as nice and serviceable, but they had all the wrong tags.
 They—and thus I—did not fit in.
 When I later received an Izod® shirt—burgundy, second-hand—I wore it until I nearly burst its seams.

 As adults, we feel similar peer pressure, but the stakes are higher.
-Now it is cars, homes, memberships, investments, salaries, résumés, benefit packages, and vacation destinations—not to mention all the latest toys, gizmos, and accoutrements.
-Not running with the in-crowd is not as devastating to an adult as it is to a teen, but the subconscious desire to fit in is certainly present.
+Now, it is cars, homes, memberships, investments, salaries, résumés, benefits packages, and vacation destinations—not to mention all the latest toys, gizmos, and accouterments.
+Not running with the in-crowd is not as devastating to an adult as it is to a teen, but the subconscious desire to fit in is undoubtedly present.
 We may call it "staying in style" or "not wanting to fall behind," but it is the same urge not to stand out as different.

 We Christians have another ingredient to add to the mix: our calling.
-God's invitation to His Family really complicates matters in terms of fitting in to society.
+God's invitation to His Family complicates matters regarding fitting into society.
 He has called us out of this world (John 15:19).
 The purpose of His invitation is to make us different!
 If we accept His invitation, we agree to spend the rest of our lives as the proverbial sore thumb.
-We are set apart from other people in the world, and commissioned—nay, commanded—to widen the gap!
+We are set apart from other people in the world and commissioned—nay, commanded—to widen the gap!

 Notice Paul's blunt statement in Romans 12:2: "[D]o not be conformed to this world, but be transformed by the renewing of your mind. . . ."
 John is equally as blunt: "Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him" (I John 2:15).
 As is James: "Adulterers and adulteresses!
 Do you not know that friendship with the world is enmity with God?
 Whoever therefore wants to be a friend of the world makes himself an enemy of God" (James 4:4).
 And God Himself: "Come out of [Babylon, a type of the world], My people, lest you share in her sins, and lest you receive of her plagues" (Revelation 18:4).

-Perhaps it is during this time of the year that we feel most different.
+Perhaps we feel most different during this time of the year.
 We are among a tiny minority of Christians who do not celebrate Christmas.
 Our house may be the only one on the block without brilliant and colorful decorations.
-We must beg off going to the office party or participating in the gift pool.
+We must beg off attending the office party or participating in the gift pool.
 We think of new and clever ways to respond to "Merry Christmas!" or "Happy holidays!"
-Unlike the rest of the human herd, we avoid the malls, restaurants, and any other "festive" gathering place.
+Unlike the rest of the human herd, we avoid malls, restaurants, and other "festive" gathering places.
 Some of us leave the radio off to avoid the constant, mind-numbing holiday tunes.

-Ultimately, if we want to succeed in our calling to be different, we must see our estrangement from the world as a small price to pay for eternal life and the rewards God promises.
-Being a bit unusual is not so bad, at least not in tolerant America as the third millennium AD begins.
+Ultimately, to succeed in our calling to be different, we must see our estrangement from the world as a small price to pay for eternal life and the rewards God promises.
+Being a bit unusual is not so bad, at least not in tolerant America in the first quarter of the third millennium AD.
 Other, far stranger people attract the public eye today.
-Although this period of tolerance is bound to end in the persecutions of the coming troubles of the end time, right now we can be different without drawing much notice.
+Although this period of tolerance is bound to end in the persecutions of the coming troubles of the end time, we can now be different without drawing much notice.

 Paul's warning in II Timothy 3:12 can be discouraging: "Yes, and all who desire to live godly in Christ Jesus will suffer persecution."
 The last of Christ's beatitudes offers some balance: